w314/notes/javaNotes/javaBasics.md

 ### `HEAP`

 - used for the dynamic memory allocation of Java objects and JRE classes at runtime.

+#### String Pool

+- special are in Heap to store String objects
+- a String is stored in Sting Pool if object was created using **literal notation** (double quotes)
+- a String is stored outside of pool if object was created using **object notation** (new keyword + constructor) EVEN IF object is already in the pool

 ### `Stack` vs `Heap`